 The online art market, somewhat surprisingly, is in danger of stagnating, with lack of trust and transparency becoming increasing deterrents to buyers.
 I always advise my clients that all art has to be viewed before purchase, at least by proxy, and if we are not able to view on a client’s behalf and a vendor is not willing to ship on approval, then we should pass.

-I recommend that one should be aware of trends, one should concentrate on what one likes and on individual artworks.
+I recommend that one should be aware of trends, but one should concentrate on what one likes and on individual artworks.
 At the time of writing, I am assessing the extraordinary offerings at the May auctions and art fairs in New York, and I will then move onto the equivalent in London and Paris in June and July.

 New York, April 2018